Is the cost of living in Nicaragua high?

 We asked people about the cost of living in Nicaragua, they wrote...

 "As in most foreign countries when it comes to the cost of living, you can pretty much find what you're looking for.
 Nicaragua is no exception.
 You can find moderate to expensive pricing options on most things from food to lodging, but the LOW cost items are more easily found in abundance here than in most places.
 Food is obviously less expensive here.
 It is not difficult to find $2.00 USD lunches.
 There are many hostels and hotels that seem to cater to the budget-minded traveler as well.
 Even retiring in Nicaragua is very low cost and stress-free: In order to qualify for Nicaragua's "Pensionado Visa" you must prove a monthly income from retirement or a pension or from any investment of only $600 USD and you're good to go!
-That's the LOWEST retirement income requirement of any country in the world," said a member in Granada, Nicaragua.
+That's the LOWEST retirement income requirement of any country in the world," explained one expat living in Granada, Nicaragua.

 Get Quote